Appropriate uses of PDF

 - interruption of the natural reading flow as you wait for the reader to load

-There are still a number of circumstances when a PDF file is needed.
-In these cases, we must take the time to properly create and tag the file so it meets accessibility requirements.
+There are still some circumstances when a PDF file is needed.
+In these cases, you must take the time to properly create and tag the file so it meets accessibility requirements.

 Accessibility webinar